conjuredbytes/conjuredbytes.github.io/_posts/2021-5-1-HEIC-I-Hardly-Knew-Ye.md

 For example:
 `./Convert-HEIC2JPG.ps1 c:\users\ethan\downloads\photos\`

-Hopefully, this saves you some headache.
+Hopefully this saves you some headache.